JUNE 6, 2022

 Make time for it

 You may feel like you’ve discussed and dwelled on your business idea hundreds of times.
-Why do you need to do it again?
+What’s the point of doing this, again?
 Can’t you just quickly outline what you’re expecting to get and that’s it?
 Well, no. Basically, no one knows your business better than you do.
 No one can convey your vision better.
 At the same time, this isn’t enough.
 A team of experts is still required to evaluate the software you want to launch.
 For example, did you know that the most common reason businesses fail is that their product just appears to be needless in the market?
 Business analysts and project managers help to avoid such unpleasantness.

 Seriously, this is the best time to ask anything that’s been bothering or confusing you.
-This is the best time to discuss all your ideas and concerns.
-Don’t be afraid to call into question anything related to the project development, users' needs, allocation of resources, team members, etc. You’re also advised to challenge assumptions and provoke the team to generate ideas and discuss possible solutions.
+This is the best time to discuss all your ideas and concerns, and set the goal of the discovery phase.
+Don’t be afraid to question anything related to the project development, users’ needs, allocation of resources, team members, etc. You’re also advised to challenge assumptions and provoke the team to generate ideas and discuss possible solutions.

 Involve more team members